Soul-Crusher: Music and lyrics

 Soul-Crusher continued to develop the punk-like noise rock style of its predecessor.
 The record's sound has been described as "Beefheart in painfully tight trousers trying to scream his way over Sonic Youth and The Birthday Party playing different songs in the same room."
-Sean has cited The Cramps, The Birthday Party, Flipper, Butthole Surfers, and Black Flag as primary influences to the band during this time.
+Sean has cited The Cramps, The Birthday Party, Flipper, Butthole Surfers, Black Flag, Einstürzende Neubauten, and Black Sabbath as primary influences to the band during this time.
 She said, "I would write bass riffs that were very driving and tribal with Ivan’s drums, very Birthday Party and Butthole Surfers-influenced.
 Then sometimes we would just tell Tom to go nuts and make some noise!".
 Guay also created entire tracks of guitar feedback and noise, which didn't relate to any of the songs, that the band would proceed to layer over the album.
 Rob would usually work out the lyrics and vocal arrangement after the music had already been written, sometimes even waiting until the band was in the studio to finish the song.
-He felt that the band had finally solidified into a unit and that the record perfectly showcased their sound during that era more so than anything else they had recorded before, although he was very critical of the band's music and the noise rock genre at the time, going as far as to say:
+He felt that the band had finally solidified into a unit and that the record perfectly showcased their sound during that era more than anything they had recorded before, although he was very critical of the band's music and the noise rock genre at the time, going as far as to say:

 Rob recorded a variety of television and movie dialogue and sound effects to use on the album.
 This would become a characteristic that White Zombie would be known for on their later albums, especially on their Geffen releases.

 Release and packaging

 Soul-Crusher was first issued on vinyl by the band's independent label Silent Explosion before the band was subsequently signed to Caroline Records and the album was repressed.
 Each label produced two-thousand copies on vinyl, making the record a much sought-after rarity among collectors.
-The album remained out-of-print for nearly two decades until making its Compact Disc debut on the 2008 anthology Let Sleeping Corpses Lie.
-In 2016, it was re-issued on CD and vinyl in the anthology It Came From N.Y.C., with remastered audio courtesy of guitarist Jay Yuenger.
+The album remained out-of-print for nearly two decades until making its CD debut on the 2008 anthology Let Sleeping Corpses Lie.
+In 2016, it was re-issued on CD and vinyl in the anthology It Came from N.Y.C., with remastered audio courtesy of guitarist Jay Yuenger.

 The concept for the front and back cover was conceived by Rob in sketch form and executed by Michael Lavine, who had previously worked with White Zombie on Psycho-Head Blowout.
 It is a single photograph of the band, which continues from the front to the back of the record, that was montaged in a darkroom.
 Sean mistakenly used the wrong color for the logo and titles, turning what was originally intended to be blood-red into hot pink lettering.